pixlee/salesforce-commerce-cloud/cartridges/int_pixlee_sfra/README.md

 From the same folder, execute `npm run compile:js` to compile the client-side JavaScript code.

-The cartridge does not contain any stylesheets, so SCSS compilation is not requred.
+The cartridge does not contain any stylesheets, so SCSS compilation is not required.

 ## Deployment